Knowledge Base: E-commerce Accounting and VAT Compliance

 • Books

-• Medicines covered by state refund
+• Medicines covered by state reimbursement

 • Sale of live animals for slaughter